codevence/fair-wizard-guide/docs/applications/admin-center/users/invite.rst

 Invite User
 ***********

-As admins, we can create new users manually by clicking :guilabel:`Invite` on the :ref:`users list<user-list>` and submitting the form.
+Users with the :ref:`Manage Users<roles>` role permission can create new users manually by clicking :guilabel:`Invite` on the :ref:`users list<user-list>` and submitting the form.
 Each user must have a unique email address, first name and last name and assigned :ref:`role<user-roles>`.
 Optionally, a user can have affiliation specified.

 .. figure:: invite/form.png
     :width: 400